-Hanging a hammock between two trees in a forest under a tarp, climbing in and curling up nice and snug can lead to the most comfortable night’s sleep.
+Hanging between two trees in a forest under a tarp, climbing in your camping hammock and curling up nice and snug can lead to the most comfortable night’s sleep.

 Cocooned in your little woodland nest, nice and warm with your under-blanket you’ll wake to a cuckoo, owl or woodpecker to keep you company for the next hour before you really must get out.